 - Garlic chives or scallions (for garnish)

 Fry the potatoes.
-Peel and cut creamy Yukon gold potatoes and let them fry in hot oil until lightly browned and fork tender.
+Peel and cut creamy Yukon gold potatoes.
+Heat oil over medium-high heat and let them fry in hot oil until lightly browned and fork tender.

 Make the salsa.
 Combine all the ingredients for the salsa in the blender and puree until smooth.